AnkitasGitRepo/AnkitasGitRepo/README.md

 - 🔭 I’m currently taking training under the **Amber** Project

-- 🌱 Uder the project I am going to learn Java Programming Language, Web Development Technologies such as HTML, CSS, JS, Angular and Git, GitHub.
+- 📄 Uder the project I am going to learn Java Programming Language, Web Development Technologies such as HTML, CSS, JS, Angular and Git, GitHub.
+I'm Passionate about the programming,to enhance my knowledge ready to get up for the learning new things.
+Enthusiastic to Web Developing ready to Implement Innovative Solution and Familiar with salesforce technology, SFDC platform .

 - 💬 Ask me about **Java** **Salesforce**

-- 📫 How to reach me **ankitacmahajan114@gmail.com**
+- 📫 How to reach me **ankitacmahajan114@gmail.com 8983939387**

-- 📄 I'm Passionate about the programming,to enhance my knowledge ready to get up for the learning new things.
-Enthusiastic to Web Developing ready to Implement Innovative Solution.

-**Experince**
-- Intern at Persistent System
-- Worked on Salesforce Technology as a Software Engineer at a Persistent System.